byuccl/f4pga-classroom/Instructions/F4PGAClassroomIntroduction.md

 The compensation plan is the following:
 - You will receive $25 for each lab assignment you run through the tools (the specific labs you will be asked to run through the tools will be specified and do not include every single lab in your class).
-- If you complete at least 3 labs, you will receive an extra $25 to compensate you for your time installing the tools at the outset.
+- If you complete at least 3 labs, you will receive an extra $25 to compensate you for your time setting up the tools at the outset.
 - If you complete 6 labs, you will receive an extra $25 bonus.
 - If you have been doing the math, the total compensation you can receive for your participation is $200.

 # Due Dates
 To receive credit there will be a due date attached to each lab.
 These due dates will be communicated to you but will typically be a week after the due date that you were supposed to pass it off for your normal class activities (but the first few will be delayed to give you time to get set up).
 Having such a schedule will allow the F4PGA TAs to gather the results lab-by-lab rather than having all of the results dumped on them at the end of the semester.

 Finally, note that you need not complete all the labs to receive compensation.
-For example, if you complete the installation and 4 of the labs you would receive $125.
+For example, 4 of the labs you would receive $125.

 # Work Environment
 You will do all your work on the digital lab machines, working out of your own CAEDM home directory.
 Since the F4PGA tools have no graphics associated with them, you can work remotely using SSH if you desire.